Wesleyan-Media-Project/fb_ads_import/README.md

 The API supports two types of queries: the keyword search and the retrieval of ads by their page ids.
 In the latter case, the user can provide up to ten page ids, and the API will return the ads that were launched from these pages.

-Compared to Google, Facebook does not provide the Federal Electoral Commission's id number or the Individual Taxpayer's Number linked to the advertiser page.
+Compared to Google, Facebook does not provide the Federal Electoral Commission's id number or the Individual Taxpayer Number linked to the advertiser page.
 As a result, there is no centralized list that would specify which page belongs to which political candidate.
 Instead, researchers have to discover the pages through their own efforts.

 WMP uses two scripts to identify and retrieve all ads that could be related to political and social-issue advertising on Facebook: